nalinahuja/qcd/README.md

 ## QCD

 <p align="justify">
 QCD is a bash utility that extends upon the exisiting capabilities of the builtin command <code>cd</code>.
-It allows the user to quickly change from one directory to another by specifying a valid path, directory keyword, or character subsequence to the program as a command line argument.
+It allows the user to quickly change from one directory to another by specifying a valid path, directory keyword, directory prefix, or character subsequence to the program as a command line argument.
 QCD works completely locally and utilizes common builtin commands to achieve this functionality making it extremely portable across systems that support bash.
 QCD operates out of the directory <code>~/.qcd</code> and learns which directories you visit by storing symbolic links and their corresponding absolute paths in a file called <code>store</code>.
 This allows QCD to quickly resolve the absolute path given a recognizable input and switch to that directory.
 </p>

 ## Compatibility